vdhulst/idavie_docs/docs/source/gui.rst

 3) The colourbar for the moment maps.
 Colour settings can be adjusted in the config file using the :literal:`momentMaps.m0.colorMap` and :literal:`momentMaps.m1.colorMap` settings.
 4) What voxels to include for the moment map calculations.
 This can be set to Threshold which uses the threshold data values set below or Mask which uses the mask to exclude voxels.
 5) The minimum threshold for the moment map calculations.
 This sets the minimum data value to include in the moment map calculations.
-6) Open the Keypad (see below) to input a custom threshold value.
+6) Open the :ref:`keypad` to input a custom threshold value.
 7) Select whether to use ZScale or MinMax scaling the colour maps to the calculated moment maps.
 ZScale is the default scaling function.
 MinMax simply scales the colour maps to the minimum and maximum data values of the moment maps.
 8) Save the moment maps to a :literal:`.png` image with the colour bar included.
 The image will be saved to the Outputs directory, :literal:`Output/MomentMaps/Moment_map_yyyyMMdd_Hmmss.png`, where :literal:`yyyyMMdd_Hmmss` is the timestamp when the file is saved.
 9) Save the moment maps to two separate :literal:`.fits` images with units embedded.
 The images will be saved to the Outputs directory, :literal:`Output/MomentMaps/Moment_map_[0/1]_yyyyMMdd_Hmmss.fits`, where :literal:`yyyyMMdd_Hmmss` is the timestamp when the files are saved.
 10) Edit the min/max bounds of the histogram.
 This will also set the minimum and maximum data values where the colourmap scales.
 This should be adjusted at the beginning of the session while Threshold adjustments should be used for "fine tuning" with the controllers.
-11) Open the Keypad (see below) to input a custom min/max scale value.
+11) Open the :ref:`keypad` to input a custom min/max scale value.
 12) Button to apply the new min/max scales for the histogram.
 13) Button to reset the min/max scales to the default values, which are the min/max data values of the cube.
 14) Save the Spectral Profile to a :literal:`.csv` file in the Outputs directory.

+.. _keypad:

 Keypad
 ~~~~~~